brookk16/Think-IT/README.md

 ## User Experience

+>#### Background information
+>Think-it is a fake company created for the purpose of showcasing interactive-front end design, including the use of: javascript(jquery, D3, DC and crossfilter) and front end design(HTML, CSS and using associated libraries).
+Please also note that the use of Jquery UI and SCSS may not be typically required for such a small project, as they can slow down the site.
+But were used to show their effective implementation in a project.

->Think-it is a fake company created for the purpose of showcasing interactive-front end design.
-It is a technology based sales company, specialising in technology solutions (i.e using technology to implement some improvement for home and businesses), that uses stores/calling to assess customer requirements (this is what is referred to as a "lead").
+>It is a technology based sales company, specialising in technology solutions (i.e using technology to implement some improvement for home and businesses), that uses stores/calling to assess customer requirements (this is what is referred to as a "lead").
 These "leads" are then converted to appointments, if the customer wishes to continue on with the sale and further plan their requirements.
 "Earnings" are considered to be the total amount of money brought into the company by an employee.
 Whilst "lost" is considerd to be any money that is returned to a customer, irregardless of the circumstances of that return.
 For example: returns through both employee fault and customer decision are both considered "lost earnings".

 This dashboard is designed to be linked to a larger site, for management level staff at Think-IT to be able to quickly and effectively view sales data on all 10 stores, and compare their results.
 Below you can read some specific user requirements, presented for this project: